 - Use a spoon to carefully stuff half the filling into each pocket.
 Gently pat the bread to distribute the filling without tearing the bread.

 - In a pie plate or other shallow dish, whisk together eggs, cream, 1 tablespoon sugar, vanilla, salt, and Grand Marnier, if using.

-- Cook the french toast one slice at a time, flipping when the bottom is golden, after about 2-3 minutes.
-Cook second side about 2 more minutes.
+- Cook the French toast one slice at a time, flipping when the bottom is golden, after about 2-3 minutes.
+Cook the second side for about 2 more minutes.
 Repeat with the second slice.
 Serve with powdered sugar. maple syrup and remaining strawberries.

 Bread should be cut at least an inch thick so that a pocket can be made in each slice.

 Use a sturdy bread like brioche or challah.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 842Total Fat: 48gSaturated Fat: 28gTrans Fat: 1gUnsaturated Fat: 16gCholesterol: 311mgSodium: 589mgCarbohydrates: 92gFiber: 2gSugar: 74gProtein: 13g